 "They've been essentially living in a hole for five years," Kelly said.

-It's unclear what precisely about Boyle's background made him nervous around US officials, but media reports have noted that Boyle was once married to Zaynab Khadr — the sister of the Canadian-born former Guantanamo Bay detainee Omar Khadr — who has expressed sympathies with Al Qaeda.
+It's unclear what precisely about Boyle's background made him nervous around US officials, but media reports have noted that Boyle was once married to Zaynab Khadr — the sister of the Canadian-born former Guantanamo Bay detainee Omar Khadr — who has expressed sympathies for Al Qaeda.

-The siblings' father, Ahmed Said Khadr, who died in 2003, was a Qaeda financier close to Osama bin Laden, with whom the family had once briefly stayed.
+The siblings' father, Ahmed Said Khadr, who died in 2003, was an Al Qaeda financier close to Osama bin Laden, with whom the family had once briefly stayed.
 Officials have dismissed any notion that the family's capture was connected to Boyle's previous marriage.
 In 2014, they described the Khadr family link as a "horrible coincidence."